sophistifunk/modular-ux-widgets-poc/README.md

 ### Later

+- [ ] Come up with a good-enough "default" widget-side recommendation/class for actually getting strings from resources, instead of having it completely DIY as it is now.
+No need for this to actually live in the widget framework though.
 - [ ] Figure out a nice way to automatically namespace CSS class names, and have them available to widget source code in a strongly-typed manner
 - [ ] Extract the `framework` codebase into its own repo with documentation and get documentation hosted somewhere
 - [ ] Identify (with other teams) the best candidates to flesh out into initial production widgets
+- [ ] Change to support specifying individual asset URLs, so that host app bundlers can send in `data:` instead of making them all hardcoded from a variable base url. *Also maintain the ability to do it the current way*.

 ---